v-liuq/trustcenterchina-sandbox/trustcenter/homepage.md

          <div class="row-fluid grid-container mscom-grid-container" data-view4="1" data-view3="1" data-view2="1" data-view1="1" data-cols="1">
             <div class="span bp0-col-1-1 bp1-col-1-1 bp2-col-1-1 bp3-col-1-1">
                <br />
-               <p>When you entrust your data to the Microsoft Cloud, you will have questions.
+               <p>g'testgtest  When you entrust your data to the Microsoft Cloud, you will have questions.
 Where is it?
 Who can access it?
 What is Microsoft
                   doing to protect it?
 How can you verify that Microsoft is doing what it says?
                </p>
                <p>And we have answers.
 Because it’s your data, you decide who has access, and you work with us to decide where it is located.